mjc-school/MJC-School/stage #0/module #4. Java Fundamentals/lesson #2. FOR statement/content.md

 In this case console output will be from 0 to 9, as the number is printed before the increment statement, and if here we used simple while loop (or for) the code block wouldn't be executed as the condition check would be performed before the action block, which means that counter would still remain 0, which is obviously not more than 0.
-"Do-while" block is not met that often as "while" and "for" are, because it has a bit different usecase scenarios, it's usually used when we need to perform some action at least once before checking some condition, like in cases when we have to get some data from anywhere (if the data can be provided continuously), we have to try to get this data and while we are receiving this data, we continue(pseudocode example):
+"Do-while" block is not met that often as "while" and "for" are, because it has a bit different use-case scenarios, it's usually used when we need to perform some action at least once before checking some condition, like in cases when we have to get some data from anywhere (if the data can be provided continuously), we have to try to get this data and while we are receiving this data, we continue(pseudocode example):